 Reeve's primary role at the College was to provide administrative leadership to the Nursing and Public Health programs.
 She actively taught in both programs and at all levels.
 She led the development of the online bachelor degree completion program for registered nurses, which launched in the fall of 2014, as well as the development of the College's first master's degree program (in nursing), which began in the fall of 2016.

 Her scholarship interests lie in the field of health care quality and patient safety, and she actively participates in numerous local, regional and national programs with this focus.
 Locally, she is a Trustee and Vice chair on the board of New London Hospital.
-She is also a Director for the Crotched Mountain Foundation and serves on the Foundation's Quality Committee.
+She's currently a Trustee for the Crotched Mountain Foundation and previously served on the Foundation's Quality Committee.
 At Colby-Sawyer, Reeves worked closely with faculty of the Geisel School of Medicine at Dartmouth to offer interprofessional education sessions to nursing and medical students as well as electives in the medical humanities.

 She and her husband David live in New London.
 They have two sons and two grandchildren.

 - Chief Operating Officer of Dartmouth-Hitchcock Health (D-HH)

 - Chief Strategy Officer